-It’s pretty obvious the suffering that’s brought about by the COVID-19 pandemic in Australia.
+It’s been well documented the suffering that’s has been brought about by the COVID-19 pandemic in Australia.

 With individuals livelihoods under threat, it’s not surprising people are struggling with their mental health.